10 Intriguing Homecoming Games to Watch in 2022-23 NBA Season

-10 intriguing homecoming games to watch in 2022-23 NBA season originally appeared on NBC Sports Washington
+10 intriguing homecoming games to watch in 2022-23 NBA season originally appeared on NBC Sports Chicago

 A chaotic NBA offseason saw plenty of old faces land in new places.
 Now that the NBA schedule has been released, players now know when they will be returning to their old stomping grounds.